Instructional Skills Workshop (ISW)

 At Sheridan, ISW is open to:

-• Current faculty members looking to refine or refresh their teaching strategies;
+• Sheridan faculty members wanting to build or refine their teaching practice.

-Whether you’re new to teaching or an experienced educator, ISW provides valuable insights and practical tools to enhance your instructional approach.
+Whether you’re new to teaching or an experienced educator, ISW provides practical tools and peer feedback that helps you enhance your instructional approach.

 How to Access ISW at Sheridan

-• Speak with your Dean or Associate Dean to express your interest;
+To participate speak with your Dean or Associate Dean to express your interest.

 What to Expect from ISW

-The Instructional Skills Workshop (ISW) is a three-day, in-person experience that is both practical and reflective.
+The ISW is a three-day, in-person experience that is both practical and reflective.
 Here’s what participants can expect:

 • Collaborative Environment: You’ll join a small group of 4-6 peers, fostering a safe and supportive learning community.

-• Mini-Lesson Practice: Each participant prepares and delivers three short lessons (10 minutes each), followed by structured feedback using a proven model.
+• Mini-Lesson Practice: Each participant prepares and delivers three short lessons (10 minutes each), providing an opportunity to try out new teaching strategies in a supportive environment.

-• Peer Feedback: You’ll give and receive feedback from fellow educators, developing a deeper understanding of how learners experience your teaching.
+• Peer Feedback: You’ll give and receive feedback from fellow educators following a proven feedback model, developing a deeper understanding of how learners experience your teaching.

 • Certificate of Completion: Participants who complete the full three-day workshop receive an ISW certificate recognized across institutions in Canada and beyond.